moniishms/Custom-VPN-Server-and-Client/README.md

 - Enable Network Adapter: ✅
 - Attached to: Bridged Adapter
 - Name: Select your Wi-Fi adapter (used for hotspot connection)
+    type netsh wlan show interfaces in cmd to see they type of adapter
 - Promiscuous Mode: Allow All
 - Cable Connected: ✅